gradle/declarative-gradle/docs/getting-started/samples.md

 Please follow the [README](https://github.com/gradle/nowinandroid/blob/main-declarative/DECLARATIVE-README.md) to try this sample.

+> **_NOTE:_** This test project is not being actively updated as Declarative Gradle evolves.
+> It was an experiment mainly done for validating the EAP 2 release and doesn't make use of newer features that would better model the project.

 ## Bleeding edge prototypes

 If you want to go further you can take a look at some more projects for JVM, Android, KMP, Swift and C++ projects.
 [These projects](https://github.com/gradle/declarative-gradle/tree/main/unified-prototype) may use newer versions of Gradle or require additional manual setup, so you should try the other samples first.